Bravo2500/CryptoCurrencyMiner/README.md

 # CryptoCurrencyMiner
 A WIP Cryptocurrency mining tool.

+## About
+The purpose of this tool is to provide miners software that they can put on their Microsoft Windows based mining computers, and it will automatically start mining.

+## Credit
+This software uses [Nethereum](https://github.com/Nethereum/Nethereum) and [NBitcoin](https://github.com/MetacoSA/NBitcoin)

+## Disclaimer

 This repository is for educational purposes only, the use of this code is your responsibility.

 I take NO responsibility and/or liability for how you choose to use the software available here.
 By using the software available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
 Once again, ALL files and links available here are for EDUCATION and/or RESEARCH purposes ONLY.